 You see, at just the right time, when we were still powerless, Christ died for the ungodly.
 Very rarely will anyone die for a righteous person, though for a good person someone might possibly dare to die.
 But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.

-Like Katsuki Bakugou, we think we were powerful and are can make it on our own.
+Like Katsuki Bakugou, we think we were powerful and that we can make it on our own.
 However, the truth is we are powerless because we are trapped by the suffocating power of sin which also makes us enemies with God.
 Like Izuku Midoriya, Jesus Christ was willing sacrifice himself so we could be saved from the power of sin if we accept the gift of life that He gives us.
 That is agape, that is unconditional love.